Project

 Actions #1

-Updated by Peter B over 1 year ago
+Updated by Peter B about 2 years ago

 Oh no!
 Would you please consider re-adding the feature that allowed long pressing bookmarks to open them in the background?
 (At least as an option, if you don't want it as the default.)
 I found that feature to be extremely useful for years -- as did several of my work colleagues (we're all devs) -- as it made it very efficient to store and (re)open many bookmarks at once, especially e.g. after a phone restart or app crash etc. Now in v3.12 it's quite tedious to restore bookmarks as the entire bookmarks drawer disappears after each long press.